kainan-tek/AAudioPlayer/README.md

 # AAudioPlayer
-AAudioPlayer is just a demo android app for raw audio playback with AAudio api.
+AAudioPlayer is just a demo android app for audio playback with AAudio api.